Born Villain (film): Synopsis

 Born Villain begins with a man (played by Marilyn Manson) cutting a pair of nude women's hair until they are bald.
 The movie then depicts an underage boy in white face makeup sitting next to an elderly man on a couch, who starts caressing the child's thigh.
 The man and boy begin physically fighting, after which Manson's character recites part of the "Tomorrow and tomorrow and tomorrow" soliloquy from Macbeth, as the two women with shaved heads stand behind him.
 A group of masked people, two of them wearing Nazi uniforms, applaud his recitation.

 Manson's character then watches a blindfolded man and woman have anal sex in a glass cage, followed by a scene in which a woman fails in an attempt to shoot an apple off a man's head; she instead shoots him in the eye.
 The dismembered eyeball, which is still fully intact, is handed to the woman.
 Another woman recites Lady Macbeth's plea of "Come, you spirits, that tend on mortal thoughts, unsex me here".
 She is then seen kissing a man with no legs, and is applauded by a pair of topless blindfolded women.

-Manson's character is shown forcing a long, thin knife through a woman's cheek, before he combusts as he blows out a candle.
+Manson's character is shown piercing a long, thin needle through a woman's cheek, before he combusts as he blows out a candle.
 Apparently unharmed, he reappears as a doctor dressed in medical garb, and removes an eyeball from his mouth and inserts it into a woman's vagina.
 He then says "The wages of sin is death", before forcing a gun attached to a crucifix into the mouth of the man who molested the boy in white face makeup.
 As the man screams, the boy smiles, and Manson's character pulls the trigger.
 Facing the corpse, Manson's character quotes Macbeth: "Nothing in his life.
 Became him like the leaving it."
 He sits on a chair next to the legless man and a lion, before the film fades to black.